tangentyh/notes-of-tan/docs/backend/redis-notes.md

        - `BZPOPMAX`, `BZPOPMIN`
      - `ZSCAN`
      - lexicographically — `ZRANGEBYLEX`, `ZREVRANGEBYLEX`, `ZREMRANGEBYLEX` and `ZLEXCOUNT`
+       - if different score — if the elements in the sorted set have different scores, the returned elements are unspecified

 1. Geo related — of type `OBJ_ZSET`
    - [Geohash - Wikipedia](https://en.wikipedia.org/wiki/Geohash) — latitude and longitude bits are interleaved in order to form an unique 52 bit integer, which does not lose precision when converted to `double`